-During 2022, net sales totaled SEK 0 thousand (0), and the company is not expected to generate any revenues before its products have progressed further in their development phases.
+During 2023, net sales totaled SEK 0 thousand (0), and the company is not expected to generate any revenues before its products have progressed further in their development phases.

-The operating loss for the year totaled SEK -56,442 thousand (-77,926).
+The operating loss for the year totaled SEK -38,262 thousand (-56,442).
 The company's research activities have developed steadily.
-Total research expenses for the period January to December 2022 accounted for 81.6 percent (85.0) of operating expenses, which is in line with the plan.
-The company also dedicated considerable effort to its patent portfolio in 2022.
+Total research expenses for the period January to December 2023 accounted for 72.1 percent (81.6) of operating expenses, which is in line with the plan.
+More capital-intensive studies took place in 2022 compared to 2023.
+The company also allocated resources to enhance its patent portfolio in 2023.

-For the period January to December, administrative expenses decreased by 10 percent, compared with the same period the previous year.
+Administrative expenses during the year are on a par with those in 2022.
 The company plans to continue to focus on communication and business development, including internationally.
-Operating profit/loss is in line with the company's plan for 2022.
+Operating profit/loss is in line with the company's plan for 2023.

-AlzeCure's earnings for the financial year totaled SEK -56,239 thousand (-77,781).
-Earnings per share totaled SEK -1.18 (-2.06).
+AlzeCure's earnings for the financial year totaled SEK -37,167 thousand (-56,239).
+Earnings per share totaled SEK -0.60 (-1.18).